 This metric indicates the rate in which customers are making a second purchase and becoming clients to your business.
 To calculate this rate, you will need to locate two key pieces of information using your Shopify Analytics.
 Note: These two metrics can only be pulled from reports if you are on the Shopify Plan or higher.

-1. The amount of customers with more than one purchase (Returning Customer report)
+1. The number of customers with more than one purchase (Returning Customer report)

 This number relates to the amount of times a single customer has made more than one purchase in a given amount of time.
 You can look at your entire year, or simply a quarter.
 The bigger the picture, the better.

-2. The amount of unique customers (Customers Over Time report)
+2. The number of unique customers (Customers Over Time report)

 This number refers to the number of different customers who have purchased from you.
 You can draw this report using the same timeframe from the previous point.